-- Immigrant Visa Services: The United States Embassy in Montevideo has resumed routine immigrant visa services for residents physically located in Uruguay.
-A notice containing detailed information about the current status of immigrant visa services worldwide can be found here.
-For questions related to immigrant visa issues please write to: MontevideoIV@state.gov
+- Immigrant Visa Services: The United States Embassy in Montevideo is processing routine Immigrant Visas.
+Up-to-date information about immigrant visas world wide can be found here.
+For questions related to cases pending in Montevideo, please write to MontevideoIV@state.gov.

 - Nonimmigrant Visa Services: The United States Embassy in Montevideo resumed offering routine B1/B2 nonimmigrant visa services in October 2020.
 Appointments are also available for all other categories of applicants who are physically located in Uruguay.
 Questions about nonimmigrant visas can be sent to: MontevideoVisas@state.gov

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.

 A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.

 Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel.
 The Visa section of this website is all about U.S. visas for foreign citizens to travel to the United States.

 (Note: U.S. citizens don’t need a U.S. visa for travel, but when planning travel abroad may need a visa issued by the embassy of the country they wish to visit.).